ftramont/Helix-Control-M-Unified-View/README.md

 Please refer to the following technote for a comprehensive overview of the Helix Control-M Unified View, including its value, use cases, and a step-by-step guide on implementing it through the Control-M and Helix Control-M web interfaces.

-This xxx complements the technote description by including the Control-M and Helix Control-M CLI commands whereas they can be used as alternatives to the web interface.
+Below you'll find the Control-M and Helix Control-M CLI commands whereas they can be used as alternatives to the web interface.

 For more details on using the CLI, please refer to the following documentation: Control-M Automation API Guidelines.